Home GM 6.2L EcoTec3 L86/L87 Engine

 GM 6.2L L86/L87 V8 EcoTec3 Engine Problems and Reliability

-Like the entire EcoTec3 family, the 6.2-liter version was developed to offer a more fuel-efficient and environmentally friendly big V8 engine compared to the previous Vortec versions.
+Like the entire EcoTec3 family, the 6.2-liter version was developed to offer a much more fuel-efficient and environmentally friendly V8 engine compared to the previous Vortec versions.
 Unfortunately, these two things are rarely combined with durability.
 The 6.2L EcoTec3 truck engine is not an exception.

 GM 6.2L L86/L87 Common Problems